vidalastudillo/buildroot_in/README.md

 ## Quick Tips
 Be sure to set Docker Engine configuration on the host to allow the space and other resources.

-At the host, use this to the a clone:
+At the host, use this to get a clone:
 ``` shell
 git clone https://github.com/vidalastudillo/buildroot_in
 ```